libfuse/pyfuse3/rst/data.rst

    of options as well, but you should only deviate from the defaults with good reason.

+   (The :samp:`fsname=<foo>` option is guaranteed never to be included in the default options, so you can always safely add it to the set).

 .. autoexception:: FUSEError

 .. autoclass:: RequestContext